NewCenturyParty/21st_Century_Act/21st_Century_Act/12_Part_XII_Codeshare_Civics.md

 ### Section 320: Dignity in Democratic Participation

-(1) The Government of Canada is committed to enacting the right to democratic access and expression, as described in Part IV, Title XII, and the right to a non-corrupt government, as described in Part IV, Title XVI of this Act, and shall do so in accordance with the principles of this Act, as described in section 6, and Human Dignity as detailed under Part III of this Act.
+(1) The Government of Canada is committed to enacting the right to democratic access and expression, as detailed under Part IV, Title XII, and the right to a non-corrupt government, as detailed under Part IV, Title XVI of this Act, and shall do so in accordance with the principles of this Act, as detailed in section 6, and Human Dignity as detailed under Part III of this Act.

 (2) In fulfilling its commitments detailed in subsection (1), the Government of Canada shall enact Codeshare Civics, a method of collaborative and participatory governance made for the 21st Century, allowing individuals in Canada to see legislation in real-time, and even suggest changes or new laws entirely, shaping the laws they themselves follow, giving dignity to legislation.

 (3) Let it be acknowledged that backroom deals, lobbyist interests, and lack of transparency pose a risk to the social fabric of Canadian society, dismantling trust in the system meant to protect and provide for Canadians.

-(4) The Government of Canada chooses action in the face of such challenges, and will take such actions through the lens of Human Dignity, and the foundational principles of this Act, ensuring that all individuals in Canada have a say in the laws that govern them.
+(4) The Government of Canada chooses action in the face of such challenges, and shall take such actions through the lens of Human Dignity, and the foundational principles of this Act, ensuring that all individuals in Canada have a say in the laws that govern them.

 ## Title II: Overview and Core Principles